Presenter Profile:

 I’ll certainly be at the Colorado Performing Arts Jamboree this January, which I’ve attended a half dozen times or more.
 All those people are potential acts.
 Many of them have played at the Rialto and almost all of them offer arts and education programming.
 I try to stop by every booth and see what they have to offer.

+What is your greatest challenge as a booker?
 Finding the right act for the situation and then making a deal that is fair to everybody, that everybody feels good about when it’s over.
 People have their egos and their livelihood and their artistic lives--you can’t always equate that to dollars.
 I respect the artist immensely and don’t always have the dollars to make it work financially.
 It’s one big balancing act.
 But it’s wonderful experience when you get the right artist in front of the right audience.

 What is a local act that you worked with recently that was especially successful, and why was it a success?
 Hazel Miller.
 She is just a dream to work with.
 It is wonderful to present her act and music in the best light in a nice theater with professional production staff.
 I feel really motivated to get her the biggest audience.